When to have reflexology

 The aims and benefits

-- working the reflex areas of the feet to aid the efficient running of the whole body.
+- To work the reflex areas of the feet and aid the efficient running of the whole body.

-- Use a method to relax muscles and trace nerves and organs.
+- To relax muscles and trace nerves and organs.

-- To restore better circulation by working the extremities.
+- To restore better blood and lymphatic circulation by working the extremities.

 - To break down crystallised deposits.